talkxo/rishiraj-blog-machine/_posts/2025-08-14-seo-site-answers.md

 date: 2025-08-14
 categories: [seo, web-development, digital-marketing]
 tags: [seo, ai, google, web-vitals, user-experience]
 description: 'Search engines dont want to send users to your site anymore.
 They want to answer questions directly.
-Heres what actually matters for SEO in 2025—spoiler: its not keyword density.'
+Heres what actually matters for SEO in 2025 - spoiler: its not keyword density.'
 writing_time:
   writing: "25:00"
   proofreading: "5:00"
   decorating: "8:00"
 ---

 Search engines dont want to send users to your site anymore.
 They want to answer questions directly.
-Googles AI Overviews, Perplexitys chat responses—theyre all cutting out the middleman.
+Googles AI Overviews, Perplexitys chat responses - theyre all cutting out the middleman.
 Your job now?
 Make sure your content feeds these answer machines.

 During a recent client project, every decision came down to: Will this help us provide better answers?
 Heres what actually matters now.

 ## Breadcrumbs: Still Useful, But Not For SEO

 Google killed breadcrumb rich snippets on mobile in January 2025.
 Theyre not SEO magic anymore.
 But they still help users understand where they are and how your content connects.
-Keep them simple—theyre for humans now, not search bots.
+Keep them simple - theyre for humans now, not search bots.

 ## Alt Text That Actually Helps